The 20 Best Congenital Bilateral Absence of the Vas Deferens Doctors in The United States

 English

 Balwinder Malhi is a primary care provider, practicing in Internal Medicine in Yuba City, California.
 Dr. Malhi is rated as a Distinguished provider by MediFind in the treatment of Congenital Bilateral Absence of the Vas Deferens.
-His top areas of expertise are Osteomyelitis in Children, Congenital Bilateral Absence of the Vas Deferens, Type 2 Diabetes (T2D), and Heart Failure.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Osteomyelitis in Children, Congenital Bilateral Absence of the Vas Deferens, Type 2 Diabetes (T2D), and Heart Failure.

 Advanced in Congenital Bilateral Absence of the Vas Deferens